NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 }
 ```

 Instead of storing data on the `AppComponent` directly, you’re now using the `User` model object, which is reusable outside of this page and even outside of this application.
-You also provide a TypeScript constructor, which is a function invoked when an instance of the `AppComponent` class is instantiated.
-In this app, Angular 2 instantiates an `AppComponent` for you with the call to `nativeScriptBootstrap(AppComponent)` done in `main.ts`.
+You instantiate a new instance of the `User` class in a new `constructor` function, that Angular 2 will invoke when it bootstraps your application.

+> **NOTE**: Remember that in `main.ts` you’re calling `nativeScriptBootstrap(AppComponent)`.
+Under the hood, Angular 2 will instantiate an instance of `AppComponent` during the bootstrapping process, which will cause your `AppComponent` constructor function to run.

 Your final step is to use this new model object in your template.
-To do that, replace the existing two `<TextField>`s with the code shown below, which updates the `[(ngModel)]` bindings to point at the new `User` object:
+To do that, replace the two existing `<TextField>`s with the code shown below, which updates the `[(ngModel)]` bindings to point at the new `User` object:

 ``` XML
 <TextField hint="Email Address" keyboardType="email" [(ngModel)]="user.email"